Connect with others who understand.

 Treating Migraine Headaches

-Treating migraine often requires a combination of avoiding triggers and taking medications.
+Treating migraine often requires you to both avoid triggers and take medications.
 If you regularly experience severe migraine headaches, your doctor may prescribe medication to help prevent attacks or reduce their frequency and severity.

 Treating Tension Headaches

-In addition to OTC pain relievers to treat tension headaches, you can also try to prevent them.
+In addition to taking OTC pain relievers, you can also take steps to prevent them.
 Several lifestyle adjustments that may help prevent tension headaches include:

 • Managing stress with practices like meditation or yoga